Eve: Islam

 Adam's spouse is mentioned in the Quran in 2:30–39, 7:11–25, 15:26–42, 17:61–65, 18:50-51, 20:110–124, and 38:71–85, but the name "Eve" (Arabic: حواء, Ḥawwā’) is never revealed or used in the Quran.
 Eve is mentioned by name only in hadith.

 Accounts of Adam and Eve in Islamic texts, which include the Quran and the books of Sunnah, are similar but different from those of the Torah and Bible.
 The Quran relates an account in which God created "one soul and created from it its mate and dispersed from both of them many men and women" (Q4:1), but there are hadiths that support the creation of woman "from a rib" (Sahih Bukhari 4:55:548, Sahih Bukhari 7:62:114, Sahih Muslim 8:3467, Sahih Muslim 8:3468).
 Eve is not blamed for enticing Adam to eat the forbidden fruit (nor is there the concept of original sin).
 On the contrary, the Quran indicates that "they ate of it" and were both to blame for that transgression (Quran 20:121–122).

 Baháʼí Faith

 In the Baháʼí Faith, the account of Eve is described in Some Answered Questions. `Abdu'l-Bahá describes Eve as a symbol of the soul and as containing divine mysteries.
 The Baháʼí Faith claims the account of Eve in previous Abrahamic traditions is metaphorical.

+Yazidism

+The Yazidis are a Kurdish ethnoreligious group, primarily in Iraq, who are regarded as a syncretic religion, sharing elements with Iranian and Abrahamic religions.
+Yazidis regard Adam and Eve as the ancestors of most of humanity while also believing that Yazidis are descendents of Adam alone, tracing this story to Gnostic Christianity.
+According to Yazidi tradition, Adam and Eve each placed their own "seed" in a jar, to determine who is the true origin of life; Eve's jar was corrupted while Adam's jar contained Shahid bin-Jarr, his son.
+Yazidi tradition regards the Yazidi people as descendents of this son, Shahid.